Labor shortages are hampering public transportation systems, challenging the recovery of city life

 “It’s often only standing room at rush hour, which makes me nervous having to deal with people who don’t want to wear masks during a pandemic, not knowing who’s been vaccinated and who hasn’t,” he said.
 “There’s also frustration from riders who think you’re late, but you’re right on time, if maybe the bus … ahead of me got canceled.
 We’re always faced with challenges, and now we’re facing new ones.”

 The Amalgamated Transit Union Local 757, which represents drivers like Coomer, said there are about two people leaving the workforce for every one person getting hired recently.
-Coomer says he personally knows about 10 people who have left, about half into early retirements and another half to take new jobs, like a younger co-worker who left to drive for FedEx, who he says has told him she’s much happier now that she doesn’t have to deal with angry riders.
+Coomer says he personally knows about 10 people who have left, about half moving into early retirement and another half to take new jobs, like a younger co-worker who left to drive for FedEx, who he says has told him she’s much happier now that she doesn’t have to deal with angry riders.

 “She doesn’t have people breathing down her neck, people complaining, sending in false or misleading complaints about her,” he said.
 “She’s doing really well and I’m happy for her.”